Language selection

 What different types of learning products are offered in the Leadership Learning Path?

-In keeping with recent survey data gathered from public servants on learning needs and preferences, the Leadership Learning Path allows you to personalize your leadership development.
+In keeping with survey data gathered from public servants on learning needs and preferences, the Leadership Learning Path allows you to personalize your leadership development.
 It offers essential leadership learning choices organized around four different perspectives (self, team, stewardship, and imperatives) and several types of learning products, including virtual instructor-led courses, online self-paced courses, videos, podcasts, job aids, and articles.

 The Leadership Learning Path allows you to: